 Under Bermuda law, no income or capital gains taxes are imposed on Group and its Bermuda subsidiaries.
-The Minister of Finance of Bermuda has assured Group and its Bermuda subsidiaries that, pursuant to The Exempted Undertakings Tax Protection Act of 1966, they will be exempt until 2016 from imposition of any such taxes.
+The Minister of Finance of Bermuda has assured Group and its Bermuda subsidiaries that, pursuant to The Exempted Undertakings Tax Protection Amendment Act of 2011, they will be exempt until 2035 from imposition of any such taxes.

 All the income of Group's non-Bermuda subsidiaries is subject to the applicable federal, foreign, state and local taxes on corporations.
 Additionally, the income of foreign branches of the Company's insurance operating companies, in particular the UK branch of Bermuda Re, is subject to various income taxes.
-The provision for income taxes in the consolidated statements of operations and comprehensive income (loss) has been determined in accordance with the individual income of each entity and the respective applicable tax laws.
+The provision for income taxes in the consolidated statement of operations and comprehensive income (loss) has been determined in accordance with the individual income of each entity and the respective applicable tax laws.
 The provision reflects the permanent differences between financial and taxable income relevant to each entity.
 The significant components of the provision are as follows for the periods indicated:

 Years Ended December 31,

-(Dollars in thousands) 2010 2009 2008
+(Dollars in thousands) 2011 2009

 Current tax expense (benefit):

-U.S. \$ (65,640) \$ (35,739) \$ (58,534)
+U.S. \$ 27,257 \$ (57,073) \$ (25,964)

-Foreign 43,623 39,220 58,550
+Non-U.S. 14,388 35,056 29,445

-Total current tax expense (benefit) (22,016) 3,481 16
+Total current tax expense (benefit) 41,645 (22,016) 3,481

-Total deferred U.S. tax expense (benefit) 2,500 128,851 (64,865)
+Total deferred U.S. tax expense (benefit) (195,106) 2,500 128,851

-Total income tax expense (benefit) \$ (19,516) \$ 132,332 \$ (64,849)
+Total income tax expense (benefit) \$ (153,461) \$ (19,516) \$ 132,332

+(Some amounts may not reconcile due to rounding.)